Early Warning Systems

-There are four basic elements to an early warning system where each part must function efficiently for the system to be successful:
+An effective end-to-end early warning system includes four core elements, where each must function efficiently for the system to be successful:

-- Risk knowledge builds the baseline understanding about risks (hazards and vulnerabilities) and priorities at a given level.
+- Risk knowledge to build the baseline understanding about risks (hazards and vulnerabilities) and priorities at a given level.

-- Monitoring is the logical follow-on activity to keep up-to-date on how those risks and vulnerabilities change through time.
+- Monitoring to keep up-to-date on how those risks and vulnerabilities change over time.

-- Response capability insists on each level being able to reduce risk once trends are spotted and announced — this may be through pre-season mitigation activities, evacuation or duck-and-cover reflexes, depending on the lead-time of a warning.
+- Response capability to reduce risk once trends are spotted and announced — this may be through pre-season mitigation activities, evacuation or duck-and-cover reflexes, depending on the lead-time of a warning.

-- Warning communication packages the monitoring information into actionable messages understood by those that need, and are prepared, to hear them.
+- Warning communication to package the monitoring information into actionable messages understood by those that need, and are prepared, to hear them.